userexperior-technologies/integration-guide/docs/ios.md

 ### 6. Track Response Time of Methods/ API Calls

-UserExperior SDK allows you to track the load/ response time of the components in your app using a the method called `startTimer` and `stopTimer`.
+UserExperior SDK allows you to track the load/ response time of the components in your app using a method called `startTimer` and `stopTimer`.
 You can call `startTimer` method at any event on the app from which you want to track the load/ response time and call a `stopTimer` method at the event completion.
 This method will calculate the complete response time.

 -   For Objective-C